-The Atlantic Offshore Wind Transmission Study evaluates coordinated transmission solutions to enable offshore wind energy deployment along the U.S. Atlantic Coast, addressing gaps in existing analyses.
+The Atlantic Offshore Wind Transmission Study, co-led by NREL, evaluates coordinated transmission solutions to enable offshore wind energy deployment along the U.S. Atlantic Coast, addressing gaps in existing analyses.

 - Evaluate coordinated transmission solutions to enable offshore wind deployment along the U.S. Atlantic Coast, addressing gaps in previous analyses

-- Compare different transmission technologies and topologies, quantify costs, assess reliability and resilience, and evaluate key environmental and ocean co-use issues
+- Compare different transmission technologies and topologies, quantify costs, assess reliability and resilience, and evaluate key environmental and ocean co-use considerations

 - Identify scenarios and pathways of offshore wind energy deployment with transmission topologies (such as radial lines, backbones, or a meshed network), sequencing, and build-out in U.S. Atlantic waters between now and 2030 and 2050 that meet or exceed reliability and resilience criteria

 - Quantify impacts, such as economics, reliability, and resilience, of multiple offshore wind energy and transmission scenarios and pathways, including during periods of system stress caused by typical and extreme weather situations

 - Characterize and compare transmission technologies for the different scenarios, including land-based and offshore substations and cabling, as well as cost and benefit trade-offs for high-voltage alternating current and direct current technologies

 - Evaluate reliability and resilience of various topologies, considering component reliability and cable failures

 - Collect data and develop models that are readily usable by the offshore wind energy industry for conducting analyses and studies.

 All activities closely engage with and draw expertise from a technical review committee, which has been providing input throughout the project on assumptions, scenarios, and the modeling framework.